akhilsadam/positional-iss/README.md

   - `make iterate`

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#usage--)

 ##  Usage

-As mentioned above, please use a browser or the `curl` utility to view output.
-All endpoints as mentioned in the REST API section below are valid urls, and navigating to those links will return expected output.
+As mentioned above, a browser or the `curl` utility is necessary to view output.
+All endpoints as mentioned in the REST API section are valid urls, and navigating to those links will return expected output as included in this document.
-The REST API follows, with example input and expected output given.

 <details>
 <summary> Complete API Reference </summary>